9 top tips for staying away at shows with your horse - Horse & Hound

-With both the H&H Festival of Showjumping (13-15 July) and the H&H Festival of Dressage (20-22 July) now just around the corner here are some great tips for getting the most out of your stay.

-It is not too late to enter these fantastic three-day unaffiliated shows, so don't miss out on the opportunity to take part.
-Closing date for the showjumping is 9 July and for the dressage it is 13 July — enter now!
+With both the H&H Festival of Dressage (20-22 July) just around the corner here are some great tips for getting the most out of your stay.
+It is not too late to enter this fantastic three-day unaffiliated show, so don't miss out on the opportunity to take part.
+Closing date for the dressage is 13 July — so enter now!

-1. At both the H&H dressage and showjumping festivals, bedding will be available to purchase on-site, however, it is always a good idea to take extra bedding in your lorry too.
+1. Bedding will be available to purchase on-site at the Horse & Hound Festival of Dressage, however, it is always a good idea to take extra bedding in your lorry too.
 After all, more clean bedding equals a cleaner horse.

 2. Find an area where you are allowed to hand graze your horse and try to get them out of their stable as much as possible for a leg stretch, so they don’t stiffen up.
 If you have access to a massage rug, they are also great to help prevent stiffness in your horse.

 3. Stay-away shows throw the best parties!
-At both the H&H dressage and showjumping festivals there will be welcome drinks on the Friday night, followed by a barbecue on the Saturday evening.
+There will be welcome drinks on the Friday night, followed by a barbecue on the Saturday evening at the Horse & Hound Festival of Dressage.
 Get involved in the social side of things because it will really enhance your stay and, you never know, you might make some new lifelong friends.

 4. Bandaging your horse with stable wraps overnight is a great way to give them added protection.
 It will also help prevent any stable stains appearing on their legs.